michaelryanmartin/Monster-Saku-Game/README.md

 Gresya Angelina E Leman

-### Cara Kompilasi Program :
+### How to Compile the Program :
-#### [1] Menggunakan Gradle
+#### [1] Using Gradle
-1. Clone repository ini.
-Selain melakukan clone repository, folder repository ini dapat di-download dalam bentuk file.zip, lalu di-extract ke suatu folder pada device yang digunakan untuk menjalankan program.
+1. Clone this repository.
+In addition to cloning the repository, this repository folder can be downloaded in the form of a .zip file, then extracted to a folder on the device used to run the program.
-2. Buka terminal, lalu buka folder IF2212-Monster-Saku-Game
+2. Open a terminal, then open the folder IF2212-Monster-Pocket-Game
-3. Masukkan command "gradlew build", kemudian tekan enter.
+3. Enter the command "gradlew build", then press enter.
-4. Setelah success build, masukkan command "gradlew run" atau dapat juga menggunakan command "gradlew -q --console plain run" untuk tampilan yang lebih rapi/bersih.
-Lalu, tekan enter.
+4. After a successful build, enter the command "gradlew run" or you can also use the command "gradlew -q --console plain run" for a cleaner look.
+Then, press enter.

-#### [2] Menggunakan Compiler Java
+#### [2] If Using Java Compiler
-1. Download dan set up compiler java pada device yang akan digunakan.
+1. Download and set up the java compiler on the device that will be used.
-2. Clone repository ini.
+2. Clone this repository.
-3. Selain melakukan clone repository, folder repository ini dapat di-download dalam bentuk file.zip, lalu di-extract ke suatu folder pada device yang digunakan untuk menjalankan program.
+3. Apart from cloning the repository, this repository folder can be downloaded in the form of a .zip file, then extracted to a folder on the device used to run the program.
-4. Dalam menjalankan program ini, terdapat 3 buah file konfigurasi, yaitu element-type-effectivity-chart.csv, monsterpool.csv, dan movepool.csv, yang dapat diakses pada ...\IF2212-Monster-Saku-Game\src\main\resources\com\monstersaku\configs
+4. In running this program, there are 3 configuration files, namely element-type-effectivity-chart.csv, monsterpool.csv, and movepool.csv, which can be accessed at ...\IF2212-Monster-Pocket-Game\src\main\resources\com\mymonsters\configs

-Note : file konfigurasi dapat diubah-ubah sesuai kebutuhan.
+Note: the configuration file can be changed as needed.